NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```

 ### Step 2.
 Assembly
 **Step 2**: Let's first now perform genome assembly using our high-quality, trimmed and filtered nanopore fastq.
 There are a few different tools we can use, but for Nanopore data **Flye** performs well.
 This may take 5 minutes or so to run.

 ```
-flye --nano-raw "./kraken/Ecoli_Japan_1.kraken_filtered.fq"  --genome-size 4.6m --out-dir flye_output --threads 16
+flye --nano-raw "./kraken/Ecoli_Japan_1.kraken_filtered.fq" --read-error 0.03 --genome-size 4.6m --out-dir flye_output --threads 16
 ```

 ### Step 3.
 Assess the Quality of your Assembly